 I don't specify quantities, because really it doesn't matter.
 A bit more of this, a bit less of that, who cares.

 The healthiest people on the planet live around the Mediterranean sea.
 Amongst other things, it's the olive oil benefits that they enjoy.
 Your recipe for tabouli tabouleh uses extra virgin, the only kind to use unless you are cooking.

-Soured milk products like yoghurt, unsweetened, of course, contribute too, and perhaps also the midday siesta.
+Soured milk products like yoghurt and kefir, unsweetened, of course, contribute too, and perhaps also the midday siesta.
 Do you take a ten minute power nap after lunch?
 You should.

 I alluded above to include the pulp of your lemon.
 Why?
 There is so much extra nutrition in that pulp as you can see here at this orange juice page.
 OJ is junk food!
 Orange juice facts ... applies to lemons too, obviously.